 This will not necessarily apply to every small business as Texas does not require any general business licenses.
 However, depending on the type of business which you are operating.
 The state may require you to acquire a license or a permit to operate.
 These usually have a small administrative fee attached to them.
 In the case that you do require a permit or a license, it is mandatory to acquire them in order to operate legally.

 Make Sure You Meet The Business Employer Requirements

 These requirements will vary from business to business and will also depend upon whether your company has employees or not.
 It is recommended to consult a business lawyer if you are unsure about which state requirements you need to meet as this varies based on your business.
-You may be required or highly recommended to take out certain forms of business insurance including: general liability insurance, workers compensation insurance and business property insurance.
-These forms of insurance can protect you from lawsuits as well as an unforeseen event which could compromise your business.
+You may be required or highly recommended to take out certain forms of business insurance including general liability insurance, workers compensation insurance, and business property insurance.
+These forms of insurance can protect you from lawsuits as well as unforeseen events which could compromise your business.

 Get A Business Bank Account